 and fostering trust among stakeholders.

-3. Infrastructure: building the foundation
+3. Technology & Infrastructure: building the foundation

 To adopt AI successfully and effectively, organisations require a solid technological foundation.
 This means organisations must invest in the right infrastructure to support additional, and potentially larger, AI workloads.
 This includes cloud computing